aWildKaelin/Arduino-Web-Telemetry/README.md

 # TODO

-- parse data coming back from the web UI
 - parse CSV data coming from the microcontroller
 - make the CSV data actually affect the web UI
 - make the code more modular and easier to use, provide better examples